Fantastic Fest 2024: HOUSE OF SPOILS Star Ariana DeBose and Fellow Filmmakers Talk

 Andreas (Arian Moayed) in “House of Spoils” (2024).
 Photo courtesy of Prime Video.

-Arian Moayed’s as money man Andreas also brightens the mood with his charismatic wheeling and dealing.
+Arian Moayed’s as money man Andres also brightens the mood with his charismatic wheeling and dealing.
 When he senses Chef losing her handle on the situation, Moayed has no problem pivoting his character’s upbeat persona to match the serious business at hand.
 Hats off to Moayed who has mastered the guy you love to hate.

 Discussion